Master of the Workhouse

 Paper Number: 983/A/1848.
 Poor Law Union Number 167.
 Counties: Hertfordshire and Essex.

-This document includes all the references found at the National Archives ( thanks to Bill and company for their transcriptions) for "Barlow" and "Bishops Stortford Union Workhouse".
+This document includes all the references found at the National Archives (thanks to Bill and company for their transcriptions) for "Barlow" and "Bishops Stortford Union Workhouse."

 Workhouses in the UK - More information

-Petr Higginbotham has a fantastic website at Workhouses.
+Peter Higginbotham has a fantastic website at Workhouses.
 You can search for individual locations by county, read about the Poor Laws and life in the workhouses and much more.

 David Handscomb has helped me by providing a personal connection with the Bishops Stortford Union Workshouse.
 He has written a story called "Our Hospital" being an account of his time as as a nurse in training at the Haymeads Hospital (on the workhouse site).
 I am very fortunate that David has provided me with such a wealth of information and personal narrative from the Workhouse.